 - Let cool completely before giving to your dog to enjoy.

 Recipe inspired by the American Kennel Club.
 This article contains recipe information that is considered suitable for pets.
-However, it is important to consult with your veterinarian before offering your pet any of the ingredients contained in this recipe.
+However, not all pets can tolerate different foods — it depends on their age, health history, and health conditions.
+It is important to consult with your veterinarian before feeding your pet any new foods or offering your pet any of the ingredients contained in this recipe.